michaeluno/amazon-auto-links/readme.txt

 = Shortcode and PHP Function =
 Insert the ads in specific posts and pages with the shortcode.
 If you want to insert in the theme template, use the PHP code the plugin provides to produce the outputs.

-= Filter Products =
+= Filtering Products =
 You can filter out certain products you don't want to display with a black and white list by description, title, and ASIN.

-= Custom Buttons =
+= RSS and JSON Unit Feeds =
-Visitors more likely click buttons than regular text hyper links.
-Define your custom buttons and insert it to the unit output.

-= Export Ads into External Sites with Feed =
-By subscribing to the product feed produced with the units you create as RSS or JSON, you can import them from other sites.
+By subscribing to the product RSS/JSON feeds of the units you crate, you can import them from other sites.

 If you have a web site that can display RSS feed contents, just create a WordPress site somewhere with this plugin and fetch the feed from the site.
 If you are an App developer, you can just display the items from the feed without programming an API client.